 With its ancestry in development, JIRA is ideal for software developers.
-But any department can benefit from its project management capabilities.
+But any department can use its project management capabilities effectively.

 It’s great for any team that needs to collaborate and work through issues in an orderly manner.

-Here are a couple examples of other groups that could benefit from JIRA project management:
+Here are a couple examples of other groups that could benefit from using JIRA for project management:

 - Marketing.
 The company needs a new brochure created.
 JIRA can be used to communicate copy direction to the writer, graphics needs to the designer, and flag the finished project to be approved by the Chief Marketing Officer.